Freestyle is a dynamic & spectacular sport in which Freestyle kayakers perform aerial manoeuvres that are called tricks or moves.

 Other water features that may be used for Freestyle include standing waves, holes, hydraulics, or eddy lines – all boating terms that indicate or describe when water changes direction.

 A competition involves athletes competing for a 45 second period, attempting to complete as many tricks as possible and scoring points for each trick.

-Kayaks used in freestyle kayaking are often shorter and lighter than other kayaks for Whitewater boating, allowing for increased ease of movement.
-Some modern freestyle kayaks, made of light plastics, can be lifted completely out of the water by a skilled kayaker.
+Kayaks used in freestyle kayaking are often shorter and lighter than kayaks in other whitewater paddlesports, allowing for increased ease of movement.